R4ph3rd/interactops/user-tests/user-test_script.md

 ![clics](./images/clics.png)

-### Journey analysis
+### Journey Analysis
-For this one, we select observables as actions (eg. waiting, pointing, filling an input, navigating...), vocal behavior (eg. asking, explanations, remarks) and the navigation status (optimal navigation, other one, reflexion times) to highlight the difficulties in the process, common steps where users has troubles with.
+For this one, we have selected observables as actions (eg. waiting, pointing, filling an input, navigating...), vocal behavior (eg. asking, explanations, remarks) and the navigation status (optimal navigation, other one, reflexion times) to highlight the difficulties in the process, common steps where users have troubles with.

 ![journey](./images/journey.png)

 ### Test SUS
 A snapshot to give a non-truthful comparison with others studies conducted on famous softwares.
-A straight comparison wouldn't be acceptable because tests weren't conducted in same conditions, but it still give an idea :
+A straight comparison would not be acceptable because tests were not conducted in same conditions, but it still gives an idea :

 ![commonSUS](./images/commonSUS.png)

 ### Words cloud

-Highlight some interesting sentences and keyword pronounced during the interview (jouney or questions), or from the sentences to fill.
+Highlight some interesting sentences and keywords pronounced during the interview (jouney or questions), or from the sentences to fill.
 The sentences to fill aims to define a semantic field from users on the experience, given prototype, possibilities they imagine and how they feel confident when using it.